ColtonGarelli/RichmondLabOT2/README.md

 We'll be posting code here for our purposes, and yours!

 Our goal is to write straightforward, reusable, and time efficient code.
-Suggestions and constructive criticism are welcome.
+Suggestions and constructive criticism are welcome!

 Our docs can be found [here]()